hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 ![Sheriff](sheriff-module.png)

 A node may "shun" another node, by refusing to talk with it via Gossip.
-If a node were to be shunned by all its gossip peers, then it has been effectively removed from the network, as it can no longer submit events that will be spread through the network, and will therefore not contribute to consensus.
-Should a malicious node attempt to attack its peers, if those peers discover this attack and simply shun the node, then taking no other action, the malicious node is prevented from causing further harm to the network.
+If a node were to be shunned by all its gossip neighbors, then it has been effectively removed from the network, as it can no longer submit events that will be spread through the network, and will therefore not contribute to consensus.
+Should a malicious node attempt to attack its neighbors, if those neighbors discover this attack and simply shun the node, then taking no other action, the malicious node is prevented from causing further harm to the network.

 It may be that a node is misbehaving due to a bug, or environmental issue, rather than due to malicious intent.
 For example, a broken node with network trouble may attempt to create many connections, as each prior connection having